 Because your notebook is online, you can share it by sending a link instead of an email attachment.
 By clicking the link, people can read your notes in their web browser.

 Working together in a notebook is a good way to brainstorm ideas or do research for a group project.

 OneNote Online shows you updates as they happen, and you can see who did what on the page: Go to View > Show Authors (click it again to hide author names).

 OneNote keeps the notebook in sync with everyone, even if they’re using different devices.
-Your colleagues can be using OneNote Online, OneNote 2010 or 2013 desktop app, or OneNote Mobile on their phone or tablet.
+Your colleagues can be using OneNote Online, OneNote 2010, 2013, or 2016, or OneNote on their phone or tablet.